Choosing the best electronic signature solution for your business isn’t an easy task, especially since there are so many options to choose from.

 HelloSign is part of the Dropbox platform (not just an integration!) while Adobe Sign offers native editing on PDFs in a way that no other platform does.

 Finding the right eSignature solution will always depend on your specific needs and, in our opinion, DocHub and DocuSign serve businesses with different sets of needs.

 DocHub is a great solution if you’re a solopreneur or small business owner looking for a simple, cost-effective eSignature tool.

 You won’t get advanced features like document tracking or lots of integrations.
 You will, however, have lots of documents to edit, basic integrations with Gmail and Google Drive, and an intuitive interface.

 With DocuSign, you get more advanced features and a more modern user interface.

-If you’re looking for CRM integrations, well-designed android and iOS apps, and document tracking, you’ll find DocuSign the better option.
+If you’re looking for CRM integrations, well-designed Android and iOS apps, and document tracking, you’ll find DocuSign the better option.

-In our opinion, if you’re looking for the best eSignature software for SMBs, you’ll hardly find a better option than PandaDoc.
+However, in our opinion, if you’re looking for the best eSignature software for SMBs, you’ll hardly find a better option than PandaDoc.